JulioPoveda/TICSeguro/README.md

 ## How was it built?

-This app was built using Android Studio, Java, and XML
+This app was built using Android Studio, Java, and XML.

 ## How can I run it?